FGRibreau/common-env/README.md

 [See the talk (in french) about the why [15:23-21:30]](https://www.uslide.io/presentations/Aw6sX5ug-Tfzw5rNXAmdJg)

-\* besides i18n translation key an things like that of course (well, now that we've got symbols in ES6...)
+\* besides i18n translation key and things like that of course (well, now that we've got symbols in ES6...)

 # NPM